We are now accepting entries to our 36th Annual Juried Photography Show. Read the prospectus.

 Nancy Ridenour and Susan Larkin will have some of their photography at a show organized at Kendal at Ithaca by the Cayuga Nature Photographers.
 The show will run February 2 through April 30 and can be found in the art hallway.
 There will be a presentation in the auditorium on March 4 at 4:00 presented by the photographers.
 All are welcome.

-Barbara Behrmann and Katrina Morse will have a selection of paintings and mixed-media collages on display at a new gallery adjacent to the Goldenrod Depot in Danby.
+Barbara Behrmann will have a selection of paintings and mixed-media collages on display at a new gallery adjacent to the Goldenrod Depot in Danby.
 The exhibit begins on Thursday, November 21 and will continue through March 2025.
 The gallery is open Thursdays and Fridays 12:00–6:00, Saturdays 11:00–6:00, and Sundays 11:00–4:00.
 An opening reception will take place on Sunday, December 8, 11:00–5:00.

 Admission to the gallery is free and open to the public.